-- Business as Usual (no policies enabled in the simulator; includes the effects of policies already enacted, except for policies enacted too recently to be included in the input data set)
+Business as Usual- no policies are enabled in the simulator; includes the effects of policies already enacted, except for policies enacted too recently to be included in the input data set

-- Energy Innovation Recommended (a recommended package designed by Energy Innovation LLC that achieves the United States’ 2025 emissions target while saving money)
+NDC- a recommended package designed by Energy Innovation LLC that achieves the United States’ 2025 emissions target while saving money

 You can expand the Policy Scenario Selector and choose one of the Reference Scenarios, or any scenario you have previously created and saved, to make it the active scenario.
 It will be added to the graph and the policy settings for that scenario will appear in the “Policy Settings” box below.
 If you have made any edits to the active scenario and have not saved your changes (discussed below), you will be asked if you wish to save discard your changes before switching to a different active scenario.
 (Only the active scenario may have unsaved changes.)

 Some policies only possess a single lever.
-For example, the “Carbon Tax” policy only appears once in the policy list, because a single lever applies the carbon tax to all sectors and fuels.
-Other policies are broken down into multiple levers, if they can be set separately for different fuel or technology types.
-For example, the “End Existing Subsidies” policy can be applied to some, all, or none of various fuels and electricity sources, such as coal, natural gas, wind, solar PV, etc. Similarly, the “Fuel Taxes” policy can be applied separately to different fuel types.
+Other policies are broken down into multiple levers, if they can be set separately for different things, such as different sectors, fuels, technology types, etc. For example, the “End Existing Subsidies” policy can be applied to some, all, or none of various fuels and electricity sources that are subsidized in the BAU case, such as coal, natural gas, solar, petroleum, etc. Similarly, the “Fuel Taxes” policy can be applied separately to different fuel types.
 Breaking down some policy levers by fuel or technology types provides increased flexibility and enables users to design policy packages that reflect their views and priorities.

-At the top of the pane is the name of the policy.
-Below that is a slider that allows you to set the carbon tax to any value you desire between $0 and $100 per metric ton of CO2-equivalent.
+At the top of the pane is the name of the policy and the sector to which the policy is being applied.
+Below that is a slider that allows you to set the carbon tax to any value you desire between $0 and $300 per metric ton of CO2-equivalent.
 The minimum and maximum bounds appear at each end of the slider, the selected value appears above the slider in the middle, and the units for that value appear below the slider in the middle.

 Below the slider is a short description of the policy.
 Every policy in the model includes a short description, to help inform users who may be unfamiliar with a given policy.

-Below the implementation schedule is a small amount of guidance text that aims to help the user decide what might be a reasonable value for the policy lever.
+Below the description is a small amount of guidance text that aims to help the user decide what might be a reasonable value for the policy lever.
 For example, a user who is unfamiliar with a carbon tax may not have any sense of what constitutes a low, medium, or high value.
 Accordingly, the guidance text strives to provide a reference point that may help a user decide what numerical setting might be in line with his/her policy preferences.
-For example, the guidance text for the carbon tax policy mentions that the United States Government’s Social Cost of Carbon estimates for the year 2030 range from $17 to $79 per ton.
+For example, the guidance text for the carbon tax policy mentions that the United States Government’s Social Cost of Carbon estimates for the year 2050 range from $32 to $115 per ton.

-If you change one or more policy settings for the active scenario, the name of the active scenario in the Policy Scenario Selector will be followed by the words “(unsaved changes),” as shown in the following screenshot:
+If you change one or more policy settings for the active scenario, the name of the active scenario in the Policy Scenario Selector will be followed by the words “(unsaved changes).”

 If you are logged in, you can save this scenario to your personal collection of policy scenarios using the Save Scenario button (discussed below).
 If you are not logged in and you attempt to save your scenario, you will be prompted to either sign in or to register for an account.
 (Since scenarios are saved on the server, you must have an account to which your custom scenario may be saved.)